By Diana Killian

 Better yet, buy it through your favorite indie

 Now working on her sabbatical Grace becomes a kind of technical advisor to a local theatrical production of a play called The Vampyre, a really awful play based on a snippet of story by Lord Byron.
-Right on schedule mysterious accidents begin to plague the players, and its only a matter of time before one of the cast falls victim.
+Right on schedule mysterious accidents begin to plague the players, and it’s only a matter of time before one of the cast falls victim.

 "Even if you don't usually care for cozies, this light satire on the genre is fun and a fast read.
 The characters are engaging, as well as the situations."